bradipao/Arduino-snippets/README.md

 Cantuina android app version 0.2 (and source code) that shows temperature and humidity with line graph.

   * Youtube demo : [http://youtu.be/NNndYjs97w4](http://youtu.be/NNndYjs97w4)

+  * 20131201 update : added MAC and MILLIS() in response plus minor enhancements